NexusKrop/IceShell/README.md

 ## Contributing

+**Starting from 2023/8/12 +08:00, All dependencies, referenced packages, assemblies, projects must conform to NexusKrop [Dependency Guidelines](https://github.com/NexusKrop/.github/blob/main/docs/dependencies.md).
+Any contribution introducing dependencies (or newer/updated versions of existing dependencies) not conforming to any of the above will be refused, and PR/Issue closed as not planned, with or without explanation.**

+**To Moq authors: Suit yourself.
+I don't care what you want.**

 For code contributions, pull requests are welcome.
 For major changes, please open an issue first to discuss what you like to change.